vankxr/qo-100-tools/README.md

 ## Included tools
  - Upconverter - Converts the VHF/UHF IF signal to the uplink frequency of the satellite (2.4 GHz)
- - PA - Boosts the output power to 20 W (v1) and 250 W (v2) maximum, there is also a 10 W driver for the v2 that can be used for some QRP experiments
+ - PA - Boosts the output power to 20 W (v1) and 250 W (v2) maximum
+ - PA Driver - Amplifier to drive the main 250W PA
  - Directional Couplers - Experimental, manually constructed with simple scalpel cut traces on some Rogers RO4350B substrate
  - GPSDO - GPS Disciplined Oscillator to generate different precise reference frequencies
  - LNB Controller - LNB Bias and reference injection controller